Main Content

 expand all

-Sample time of agent, specified as a positive scalar or as -1.
-Setting this parameter to -1 allows for event-based simulations.
+Sample time of the agent, specified as a positive scalar or as -1.

-Within a Simulink® environment, the RL Agent block in which the agent is specified to execute every SampleTime seconds of simulation time.
-If SampleTime is -1, the block inherits the sample time from its parent subsystem.
+Within a Simulink® environment, the RL Agent block that uses the agent object executes every SampleTime seconds of simulation time.
+If SampleTime is -1 the block inherits the sample time from its input signals.
+Set SampleTime to -1 when the block is a child of an event-driven subsystem.

 This property is shared between the agent and the agent options object within the agent.
 Therefore, if you change it in the agent options object, it gets changed in the agent, and vice versa.